zayKenyon/VALORANT-rank-yoinker/README.md

 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+2. Commit Your Changes
-5. Open a Pull Request
+3. Open a Pull Request

 <!-- LICENSE -->
 ## License
-This project uses the MIT License.
-More details can be found [here.](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/blob/main/LICENSE)
+This project uses the [MIT License.](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/blob/main/LICENSE)